jsbkje/xlxd-debian-installer/README.md

 ./xlxd-debian-installer.sh
 ```
 ## How to find what reflectors are available
-Find a current active reflector dashboard, for example, https://xlx.n5amd.com/index.php?show=reflectors and you will see the gaps in reflector numbers in the list.
+Find a current active reflector dashboard, for example, go to http://k0jeb.asuscomm.com/index.php?show=reflectors and you will see the gaps in reflector numbers in the list.
 Those reflector numbers not listed are available.

 ### To interact with xlxd after installation:
 ```sh